Crayford Cargocat

 Land Rover Defender SOV

-Notes: Introduced in 1992, after the Persian Gulf War, the SOV (Special Operations Vehicle) is designed to meet a critical role to provide transportation for infantry, which can fulfill a multitude of ordinance needs and be inserted via several different modes.
+Notes: Known to the US military as the RSOV (Ranger Special Operations Vehicle), this vehicle was introduced in 1992, after the Persian Gulf War.
+The SOV (Special Operations Vehicle) is designed to meet a critical role in providing transportation for infantry, which can fulfill a multitude of ordinance needs and be inserted via several different modes.
 The SOV is capable of mounting a primary weapon in the center top spot (able to mount one NHT-compatible weapon or two NLT/NMT-compatible weapons), and another weapon in front of the front passenger seat (NLT/NMT).
 The SOV is capable of carrying a number of different items in internal racks, and can carry mortar ammunition, rockets, or ATGMs on side racks.
 Side bins are also standard to allow the vehicle to carry land mines or explosive charges.
 The SOV is capable of being carried inside aircraft such as a C-130, CH-47, or EH-101; it may also be slung under medium and heavy lift helicopters as well.
 (If all else fails, parachute or LAPES may drop it.)
+Initial prototypes used 3.5-liter gasoline engines, but these were quickly replaced by diesel engines developing 111 horsepower (the same as on the XD above), and the Defender SOV was in fact based on the Defender XD 110.

 Vehicle